RRadu26/sql_FLEX/README.md

 # sql_FLEX
-A lexical analyzer for simple sql commands
+A lexical analyser for simple sql commands.
+Made using FLEX.